The Wiggles: 2013–2021: "New Wiggles" era

 The new iteration of the Wiggles, with Field and its new members, began touring in early 2013.
 Cook became the group's road manager in mid-2013.
 Pryce reported that since the Wiggles' audience changed every few years, the transition to the new group was easier for their young audience than it was for their parents.
 One of their challenges, especially for their early tours, was learning the Wiggles' catalogue of 1400 songs.
 After a seven-year absence from Australian television, they filmed a new television series, called Ready, Steady, Wiggle!, in their spare time at their studio in Sydney between tours and on the road.
 Watkins, who had a film-making degree, played an important role in its production.
 Field admitted that they found it "hard going" until they returned to television.
 Merchandise featuring the original group outsold the new group's products, and they failed to sell-out their concerts.
 By 2014, however, the Wiggles found success with their new line-up, when they doubled their concert ticket sales from the year before, and won the 2014 ARIA Award for Best Children's Album with Apples & Bananas.
 In 2015, Paul Field called the new group "an amazing success".
 According to Kathy McCabe of News Corp Australia, it took 18 months for the new group to be accepted by their audience.
 In 2014, it was announced that the Wiggles would produce their second feature film; comedian Ben Elton was slated to write the script and co-write the soundtrack.
+It was later shelved as the project could not get significant funding from Screen Australia to produce the film.